Viktoria75/FCT/README.md

-**FCT is a Fitness Challenge Tracker Application made with React, TypeScript & Express as a final project for the "Full Stack Application Development with Node.js + Express.js + React.js" course @ FMI 2024.**
+**FCT is a Fitness Challenge Tracker Application made with React, TypeScript & Express as a final project for the "Full Stack Application Development with Node.js + Express.js + React.js" course @ Sofia University FMI 2024.**

 The Fitness Challenge Tracker is a web application designed to facilitate fitness challenges among users.
 It encourages a healthy lifestyle by allowing users to create, join and participate in fitness challenges.
 Other functions include tracking your own challenge progress and comparing yourself to your friends on leaderboards.